Next meeting will

 fit into the white 5 gallon bucket their that large, and these are the ones we left.

-But we can only get into this place maybe 1 time a year at best... but its been a year.
+But we can only get into this place maybe once a year at best...
+Or maybe not.

 Lots of Geodes